General Basketball Rules

 - 2nd Grade - No pressing will be allowed

-- 3rd Grade - No pressing for the 2017 Winter session, all future sessions will allow pressing at the 2 min mark of the half.
+- 3rd Grade - Pressing allowed at the 2 min mark of the half.

 - 4th Grade and up - No restrictions